Michael Flynn: Justice Department's motion to drop charges, Presidential pardon 2020

 On 19 May 2020, Flynn filed an Emergency Petition for a Writ of Mandamus in the United States Court of Appeals for the District of Columbia Circuit requesting a writ ordering the district court to (1) grant the government's Motion to Dismiss with prejudice, (2) vacate its order appointing an amicus curiae, and (3) assign the case to another judge for any additional proceedings.
 On 21 May, the panel ordered Judge Sullivan to file a response addressing Flynn's request within ten days of the order and also invited the Department of Justice to respond.
 In response to the order, Judge Sullivan retained Beth Wilkinson to help with his response.
 On 1 June, Judge Sullivan and the Department of Justice filed responsive briefs with the appellate court panel.
 On 10 June, Flynn, the Department of Justice, and Judge Sullivan filed reply briefs.
 On 12 June, oral arguments were heard by the appellate court panel by teleconference.
 On 24 June, the appellate court panel ruled to grant the writ, "direct[ing] the district court to grant the government's Rule 48(a) motion to dismiss ... [and] vacat[ing] the district court's order appointing an amicus as moot," with Judge Neomi Rao writing for the majority, joined by Judge Karen Henderson, and Judge Robert L. Wilkins dissenting in part.
 On 9 July, Sullivan filed a petition with the full appellate court to rehear the case.
 On 30 July, the full court agreed to hear the case, vacating the 24 June ruling, scheduling oral arguments for 11 August, and advising the parties to "be prepared to address whether there are 'no other adequate means to attain the relief' desired."
 On 11 August, the full appeals court heard arguments from the DOJ and from Sullivan's attorney.
-The appeals court ruled 8–2 on 31 August, 2020, to deny the request to dismiss the case or reassign the case from Sullivan.
+The appeals court ruled 8–2 on 31 August 2020, to deny the request to dismiss the case or reassign the case from Sullivan.

 More oral arguments took place on 29 September 2020, conducted remotely due to the COVID-19 pandemic in the United States.
 Flynn received a presidential pardon on 25 November 2020.
 Judge Sullivan subsequently dismissed the criminal case against Flynn as moot on 8 December 2020.

+In a 2023 lawsuit, Flynn sought at least $50 million from the Justice Department, arguing that the prosecution had been malicious.
+In March 2026, the Justice Department settled with him for about $1.2 million.